This article was updated on January 18th, 2024

 - Secondary skin infections

-Pictured above is a dog with skin allergies.
+Allergies are very common in dogs.
+Allergies can cause itching, skin irritation, and hair loss (as well as other symptoms including ear infections, and gastrointestinal issues).
+Pictured below is a dog with skin allergies.
 Notice the red skin and trauma from repetitive itching.

 Certain foods, chemicals, and environmental stimuli can cause allergies in your dog.
 When the allergens trigger skin reactions, you may observe: